Should You Buy a Private Island?

 From private yachts to private hotels and from private jets to private concerts, the world’s richest people can afford and enjoy some of life’s most luxurious splurges.
-So what about a private island?
+So what buy private island?
 Have you ever considered owning your own piece of heaven?
 The private island market is not a big one, but they are available to some of the world’s wealthiest people.
 And let’s face it, if you’re considering buying an island then money probably isn’t an issue.
 While many of the world’s ultra-rich can find several reasons to own a private yacht or plane, is it really a good idea to buy a private island?

-It’s a Process?
+It’s a Process

 Of course, the answer depends on whom you ask, and what you plan to use it for.
-There are several issues that come with owning your own private island.
+There are several issues that come with owning your own how to buy a private island.
 First off, it’s an island and although no one else can inhabit your new possession without your permission, there is likely nothing to inhabit, to begin with.
 For example, in most cases, there are no structures, electricity, plumbing or running water, or any other common amenities we often take for granted.
 So, even though you might find an uninhabited gorgeous tropical island for an incredible price, the purchase price is just the beginning and it will likely take a while to turn into your very own tropical resort.
 So here’s what you need to consider before taking that leap. ?
 Regulations & Rights – first, you must determine all the regulations that come with your purchase.
 What are your development rights, what restrictions exist and how long will the approval process take?

-Determine Your Plan –
+Determine Your Plan

 everyone has their own personal reasons for buying an island, but for the most part, they want to build a tropical paradise fit for a king.
 That means you will need to decide what kind of structures, and how many, you plan to build, plus how many employees, if any, will be working on the island and how often will you be visiting.
 You can’t just throw something together, either.
 You have to consider the climate as well as possible storms and how far you will be located from the closest civilization and how you’ll travel to and from your island.